survivejs/react-book/manuscript/05_react_and_flux.md

 * `storage.setItem(k, v)` - Stores given value using given key
 * `storage.clear()` - Empties storage contents

 Note that it is convenient to operate on the API using your browser developer tools.
-For instance in Chrome you can see the state of the storages through the *Resources* tab. *Console* tab allows you to perform direct operations on the data.
+For instance, in Chrome you can see the state of the storages through the *Resources* tab. *Console* tab allows you to perform direct operations on the data.
 You can even use `storage.key` and `storage.key = 'value'` shorthands for quick modifications.

 `localStorage` and `sessionStorage` can use up to 10 MB of data combined.
 Even though they are well supported, there are certain corner cases with interesting failures.
 These include running out of memory at Internet Explorer (fails silently) and failing altogether at Safari private mode.
 It is possible to work around these glitches, though.